muratk5n/thirdwave/en/README.md

 They need desalination tech.
 Israel has it, hook a brother up.
 Aren't they an ISR protectorate already?

-"Jordan Is Running Out of Water, a Grim Glimpse of the Future"
+NYT: "Jordan Is Running Out of Water, a Grim Glimpse of the Future"

 ---